blancosilva/blancosilva.github.io/_posts/2016-09-10-periodic-table.md

 });
 </script>

-Note, for example, one of the clusters obtained:
+Note, for example, how one of the clusters obtained gathers all noble gases together---although it adds some extra elements to the group.

-{% highlight python %}
-print data[km_model.labels_==3]['NAME']

-1     Aluminum
-35     Gallium
-45      Indium
-97         Tin
-Name: NAME, dtype: object
-{% endhighlight %}

-It correctly clusters together four of the eleven post-transition metals.
-Other clusters present similar accuracy.
-For instance, note the cluster containing the noble gases.

 {% highlight python %}
 print data[km_model.labels_==3]['NAME']